 You may prefer to receive a replacement unit before you send your defective unit to us.
-Harris MCD maintains an inventory of many different modules that can be shipped to you at the fastest time possible.
+Harris MCD maintains an inventory of many different modules that can be shipped to you within 24 hours.
+Parts requiring return can be shipped within 48 hours.